 My friend George Couros once said, “If students leave school less curious than when they have started, we have failed them.”
 I tend to agree.
 I’ve never heard of a cosmologist who says, “I’m done with the universe.
 No more questions here.”
 I’ve also never seen an engineer who says, “I’m an expert now.
 I really don’t need to figure out how stuff works.”
 Nor have I seen any historians who say, “I don’t really care what happened in the past.”
 Novelists tend to have stacks of books that they want to read.
 Even the most seasoned chefs are always out searching for new cuisine (see what I did there).
 Marathon runners are always trying to figure out ways to improve their approach.

 In other words, learning should make you more curious.
+In fact, there’s often an ongoing cycle of curiosity and creativity, often inspired by play.

 An Epic Example